About the Artist

-Robert Seliger has been building gorgeous and intricate pieces of furniture since the mid-1980’s.
-He moved to Bend Oregon in 1990, with his wife Kathy, kids, and many animals.
+I’ve been creating custom pieces of furniture since the mid-1980’s.
+I moved to Bend Oregon in 1990, with my wife Kathy, kids, and many animals.

-Originally from Colorado, Seliger’s long history with arts began at an early age with numerous national awards.
-He went on to pursue architecture in college and continued to tune his talents in woodworking workshops with Sam Maloof at the Anderson Ranch Arts Center in Aspen, Colorado.
+Originally from Colorado, my history with arts began at an early age, and I earned numerous national awards.
+I studied architecture in college and continued to tune my talents in woodworking workshops with Sam Maloof at the Anderson Ranch Arts Center in Aspen, Colorado.

 I draw most of my inspiration from visions and dreams, and my background in architecture also informs my work.
 I see myself as an artist who works in wood.

 I was honored to take 1st place in the 2015 Western Design Conference Woodworking Category with my“War Vest” table—a design that came to me in a dream of a Native American chief going into battle with a war vest on his chest.
 Since then, my work has been thrust into the spotlight and I have gained several international clients.

 My studio is a converted two-story horse barn on our Tumalo ranch.
 Designers and potential clients are welcome to tour my workshop—just give me a call to arrange a visit.